shovon/gorillawswrapper/README.md

 - pings and pongs
 - helper functions to write common message types to the clients.

 > This library is not a commentary about the utility of Gorilla WebSocket.
 There are very few libraries like Gorilla, and they should be cherished for what they have to offer.
+If you need fine-grained control over your WebSocket connection, then Gorilla is a fantastic library.
 >
 > With all that said, there were boilerplates involved in writing software that utilizes Gorilla, and this library encapsulates the most common boilerplates that I had to write.